CulturLens/Machine_Learning/Dataset/README.md

-For the dataset this model we Collected the data 7 object sacral on bali. <br>
+For this model's dataset, we collected data on seven sacred objects in Bali, with each object representing a class.
+The goal is to build a model for object classification.
+The classes include : <br>

 <ol>
   <li>Canang</li>